themobilecoder/personal-ai-server/README.md

 ## Using the server

-Since this server just hides the `ollama` server behind an authenticated proxy, the endpoints and requests will be the same as talking to an `ollama` server.
+Since this server hides the `ollama` server behind an authenticated proxy, the endpoints and requests will be the same as talking to an `ollama` server.

 The difference is that now it requires a `Authorization` header to prevent others from using your AI server, especially if you are planning to host your server publicly.

-An example cURL request for your server would look something like this:
+An example `cURL` request for your server would look something like this:

 ```bash
 curl -X POST http://localhost:9000/api/generate -H "Authorization: your-secret-api-key" -d '{"model":"llama3.2","prompt": "Why is the sky blue?
 Answer in 1 sentence","options": {"temperature": 0.7}}'